 Labour shortages also contribute to rising prices.
 They are accounted for more than 40% of the total operating expenses in hospitality businesses and are the single largest operating expense.
 Labour costs can easily exceed 56% of the expenses at full-service properties and 48% at limited-service properties.

-In places like the US and UK, a sizeable portion of the hospitality workforce is migrant workers who, when the pandemic hit, lost their jobs and returned home.
+In places like the US and UK, a sizeable portion of the hospitality workforce are migrant workers who, when the pandemic hit, lost their jobs and returned home.
 Moreover, COVID-19 has disrupted migrant labour flows as countries such as China impose a zero-COVID policy, which immensely limits the labour supply.

 In addition, many decided not to continue working in the industry for good.
 Besides health concerns, there are other reasons to explain why many workers choose not to come back:

 - Unemployed people may benefit more financially from the government's stimulus funds; in some cases, these grants may be higher than their salaries.

 - Hospitality is notoriously known to harbour one of the most hostile environments, with plenty of aggressive guests and ever-changing regulations.
 Many service workers have been in the industry for as long as they can remember, and it only took a pandemic for them to reflect on the meaning of work-life balance.
 As a result, the industry is losing a huge number of front-office staff, chefs, housekeepers, and even managers.

 - The unpredictable patterns of new COVID variants and local travel restrictions result in uncertain occupancy rates for hotels, which makes it difficult to secure a consistent schedule and fixed hours for staff and those with kids.